-Led by:

-James Thomas [Director of Children's Services, Richmond Council], Heather Matthew [Richmond CVS]
+Led by: James Thomas [Director of Children's Services, Richmond Council], Heather Matthew [Richmond CVS]

-- 1) Work with local people to find how inclusive our community is. - 2) Support the voluntary sector, so that it can provide more opportunities for children and young people with SEND. - 3) Improve the support available for families. - 4) Write a 10-year plan for SEND places in specialist and mainstream schools. - 5) Develop education for young people aged 16-25. - 6) Review alternative education and the cost of school exclusion. - 7) Review SEND travel arrangements and funding.
+- 1) Work with local people to find how inclusive our community is. - 2) Support the voluntary sector, so that it can provide more opportunities for children and young people with SEND. - 3) Improve the support available for families. - 4) Write a 10-year plan for SEND places in all schools. - 5) Develop education for young people aged 16-25. - 6) Develop employment and volunteering for young adults with SEND. - 7) Review alternative education and school exclusions. - 8) Review SEND travel arrangements and funding.

-- 1) Successful consultation: a range of plans have been welcomed. - 2) Consulted on 244 extra school places for children and young people with SEND.
-These extra places have been, or will be, created. - 3) Plans to create two new special schools have been approved. - 4) Support for employment and training has been improved.
+1) Successful consultation: a range of plans have been welcomed.

+2) Consulted on 244 extra school places for children and young people with SEND.
+These extra places have been, or will be, created.

+- 3) Plans to create two new special schools have been approved. - 4) Support for employment and training has been improved.